HenrikBengtsson/parallelly/cran-comments.md

-# CRAN submission parallelly 1.35.0
+# CRAN submission parallelly 1.36.0

-on 2023-03-22
+on 2023-05-26

-I've verified this submission has no negative impact on any of the 514 first- and second-generation reverse package dependencies available on CRAN (n = 486) and Bioconductor (n = 28).
+I've verified this submission has no negative impact on any of the 31 reverse package dependencies available on CRAN (n = 27) and Bioconductor (n = 4).

 Thank you